-It may be better just to leave them alone.
+It may be better just to leave the ants on dragon fruit flowers alone.
 Let the ants do their work.
-Some folks say the ants help carry something in & out of the flowers.
+Some folks say ants really help carry a so-called mysterious something in & out of the flowers.
 We're not sure but it might be the sugar.
 Over time, some growers have found a direct link between ants & the fertilization rate of dragon fruit flowers.

-Especially if your dragon fruit flowers are blooming near the end of July (the rainy season), your plants will be visited by more ants.
-As you see more ants around, you know that it's beginning to rain soon.
-They need to move themselves & their eggs high up so they won't get flooded and drowned by the rain.
+If your dragon fruit flowers are blooming near the end of July (the rainy season), your plants will be visited by more ants than usual.
+As there are more ants around, you know that it's beginning to rain soon.
+They need to move themselves & their eggs high up, so they won't get flooded and drowned by the rain.

 Mark, the guy in the video above, even generously lets the ants build their nest inside his yellow dragon fruit pot.
-These little creatures won't do you harm.
-So it's best just to let them enjoy the party.
+These little creatures won't do much harm to the flowers.
+So, it is okay just to let them enjoy the party.

-As you grow more stuff in the garden, you'll see this pattern emerge again & again.
-Ants on bean flowers, ants on chili pepper flowers, ants everywhere.
-So we guess this might be the natural pattern.
-Instead of discouraging the ants, we can just go with the flow.
+As you grow more stuff in the garden, you will see this pattern emerging again & again.
+That is, ants appearing on bean flowers, ants on chili pepper flowers, ants everywhere.
+Or it is at least in my experience.
+So, we guess this might be the natural pattern.
+And instead of discouraging the ants, we can let the natural flow do its things.

-Some folks have found that ants, or specifically Argentine Ants, are quite troublesome for varieties like Condor, American Beauty & Nicaragua Red.
-So keep an eye out for those.
+Some folks have found that ants, or specifically Argentine Ants, are quite troublesome for dragon fruit varieties like Condor, American Beauty & Nicaragua Red.
+So, keep an eye out for those.

-To keep ants away, you can try this inexpensive organic solution:
+To keep ants away, you can try this inexpensive solution: